Early Years Pupil Premium

 - Forest school and cooking sessions enable children to learn to use tools safely, build their skills of independence and resilience through trying new, challenging experiences.

-The intervention strategies used to support our EYPP pupils are highly effective, however, due to the COVID-19 Pandemic, attendance has declined steeply in January 2021, following the National Lockdown.
-The majority of EYPP children continue to attend and to access support and interventions outlined.
+The intervention strategies used to support our EYPP pupils are highly effective, however, due to the COVID-19 Pandemic, attendance has been impacted significantly.
+The majority of EYPP children have continued to attend and to access the support and interventions outlined.
 Where children are unable to attend, online resources and activities (Evidence Me, Website & Twitter) as well as craft packs have been made available to all parents during the crisis and regular telephone calls home are made to all families.

 Interventions are monitored throughout the year.
 Progress and attainment is tracked through a comprehensive assessment process.
-Data from each child’s class teacher, discussions with parents, the evidence in individual Learning Journeys as well as information from regular observations are used to measure the impact of interventions.
+Data from each child’s class teacher, discussions with parents, as well as information from observations are used to measure the impact of interventions.
 It is expected that children able to access the full range of interventions will make better than expected progress across the year.